 If your certification has not yet expired, choose one of the following recertification options:

-- Complete a mail-in exam,
+- Complete a mail-in exam.

-- Take an online exam, or
+- Take an online exam.

 - Attend an in-person or Zoom workshop offered in January or February.